 - Jail time and probation

-Your conviction also remains on your record after a DUID in Los Angeles.
-This charge will be considered priorable.
+Your conviction also remains on your record after a DUID in Los Angeles, and the charge will be considered priorable.
 This means the court will count it against you if you are arrested for a subsequent DUI or DUID in California.
-The penalties you face increase each time you’re convicted of a DUID in Los Angeles.
+Additionally, the penalties you face increase each time you’re convicted of a DUID.

 Build Your Defense for Benzodiazepine DUID Charges